BoE's Carney to visit Scotland as independence campaign heats up

 The governor, who is Canadian, said in December that the Bank would provide "technical, objective, dry analysis of some of these issues in due course".

-Opinion polls show only about one third of Scots are in favor of ending a 307-year-old union with England but pro-union campaigners have warned against complacency ahead of the September 18 vote with a significant number of Scots still undecided.
+Opinion polls show only about one third of Scots are in favour of ending a 307-year-old union with England but pro-union campaigners have warned against complacency ahead of the Sept.
+18 vote with a significant number of Scots still undecided.

 Scotland's economic prosperity has become a key battleground ahead of September's vote with First Minister Alex Salmond arguing independence would free his nation of five million people from decades of economic mismanagement.